This post may contain affiliate links. Please read our disclosure policy.

 - Delicious Tropical Flavor: While this smoothie may look vibrant green, it doesn’t taste “green” in any way, shape or form.
 Instead it has a tasty tropical flavor from the mango and pineapple that’s totally addicting.
 That means kids will love it too!
 Want more “green” recipes?
 Try Spinach Cake Muffins or this Green Mac and Cheese!

-- Protein-Packed: Adding vanilla protein powder to this smoothie gives it a boost of protein to keep you feeling full, satisfied and ready to take on the day ahead.
+- Protein-Packed: Adding vanilla protein powder to this smoothie gives it a boost to keep you feeling full, satisfied and ready to take on the day ahead.

 The Ingredients

-- Mango and Pineapple: I always keep frozen mango and pineapple ready to go, but fresh works too.
-These fruits give the smoothie the delicious flavor and mask the taste of the healthy greens entirely.
+- Mango and Pineapple: I always keep frozen mango and pineapple ready to go, but fresh works too (just add a few ice cubes for thickness).
+These two are what give the smoothie its bright tropical flavor.

 - Protein Powder: Use your favorite vanilla protein powder or collagen peptides in this smoothie.
-I have a few of my favorites listed below if you’re needing help deciding!
+I have a few favorites listed below if you need help deciding.
+If you don’t have any, a spoonful of Greek yogurt or nut butter works too, though it’ll change the flavor and texture a bit.

 - Milk of choice: Choose your favorite milk whether it’s cow’s milk, almond milk, oat milk or any other plant-based milk.
 You can make Homemade Almond Milk and Homemade Oat Milk too if you want!